 Technology outpaces business, education and government: Deloitte

-By David Hodges The Canadian Press
+October 20, 2017 by David Hodges The Canadian Press

 Oct.
 20, 2017 – A new report suggests the speed of technological advances has become so rapid that it’s outpacing the rate at which large Canadian businesses and government institutions can adapt, with the number of jobs threatened by automation ranging from 35 to 42 per cent.

 The report by Deloitte and the Human Resources Professionals Association, calls upon policy-makers and business leaders to prepare Canadian workers for the disruption that artificial intelligence, machine learning and other technologies are having on the economy.